 The cost of shipping a painting (or a collection of paintings) using consolidated freight will depend on what level of service you choose.
-If you are able to pack your painting yourself, consolidated freight services can cost as low as $375.
+If you can pack your painting yourself, consolidated freight services can cost as low as $375.

 When should I use consolidated freight to move my paintings?

 - If you need help with packing or crating